 - Phenylpiracetam, aniracetam, alpha-GPC

 Alpha-GPC is another choline source similar to CDP-choline.
 Since many of the racetams affect the neurotransmitter acetylcholine, taking a choline source with them can increase their effectiveness.
-All of these racetam-choline stacks improve my writing to more-or-less the same degree.
-But if I had to pick just one, it would be phenylpiracetam, aniracetam, and CDP-choline.
-You can learn about some other stacks here: 5 Common Nootropic Stacks.
+All of these racetam-choline stacks improve my writing output to more-or-less the same degree.
+But if I had to pick just one, it would be the phenylpiracetam, aniracetam, and CDP-choline stack.
+You can learn about some other nootropic stacks here: 5 Common Nootropic Stacks.

 Conclusion